 It’s over!
-Take a minute to let that sink in.
+Take a couple of minutes to let that sink in.
 The greatest TV series of all time has finally come to an end and we just can’t deal.
 But we need to address the fact that this is not the ending we were hoping for.
 We definitely expected something a lot more epic.
 While the disappointment is real, we are also really sad because we have nothing to look forward to anymore.
 So, let’s relive the horror and the glory of our favourite TV show through our top 9 favourite episodes to remind ourselves that while this season may not have been great, GoT still happens to be the greatest TV series we have ever seen!

 1. The Lion and The Rose – Season 4, Episode 2

 Was there anything more satisfying to watch than Jeoffery choke to death at his own wedding?
 The answer is a big fat NO!
 There was absolutely nothing redeeming about that guy as it is and his behaviour at his wedding feast was even more hateful.
 Sansa acted wise and made a run for it with the help of the fool Dontos, who was once a knight.
 And we are glad that she did because Tyrion and she are swiftly accused of murder.
-All in all, this was a great episode but the death of the most detested character on the history of this show is what puts it on this list!
+All in all, this was one great episode but the death of the most detested character on the history of this show is what puts it on this list!

 2. The Mountain and The Viper – Season 4, Episode 8